symulation/UofA-PHIL366-F16/Resources/marx-critical_theory_primer.md

 Under historical materialism it is the _base_, the production technology and ownership structure that it enables, that determines the _superstructure_, the government, laws, and ethical and political views (all part of the ideology).
 Marx believed that the revolution that he predicted would result in the first state of affairs that did not lead one group of people to oppress and exploit another.
 Why?
 Capitalism would result in such efficient technology and such disparity of wealth that not only would the workers overthrow the capitalists (they would have no other choice) but after they did so the capital in the world would be enough to support communist society and whatever it looked like (Marx didn't say much about this).

 With this in mind it must be noted that capitalism is _necessary_ for communism to take place and be successful.
 Any attempt at revolution too soon and the capacity and efficiencies of the means of production would not be there to support communist society after the revolution.

+## Longer Marxism Overview
+You can easily find overviews of Marxism around on the web and in books from the library.
+A particularly useful one is [Bertel Ollman's _Marx's Vision of Communism_](https://www.nyu.edu/projects/ollman/docs/vision_of_communism.php) because is succinct and it does not overly extend its summray beyond what Marx actually said/wrote.

+This piece also makes clear that the transition to a communist society, according to Marx, would take many, many years.
+This is important because the attitudes that are described in the final stage can easily be described as laughable from earlier stages.
+That this is so is a place to check for the ideology of the current system to be affecting your notions of how the world must be.